Britain locks down city of Leicester after COVID-19 flare-up

 Britain has imposed a stringent lockdown on the English city of Leicester following a local flare-up of the novel coronavirus, overshadowing Prime Minister Boris Johnson's attempts to nudge the country back to normality.

-The United Kingdom has been one of the world's worst-hit areas, with more than 54,000 suspected deaths, though infections have been waning in recent weeks and many restrictions are due to be lifted across England from Saturday to revive the economy.
-However, in Leicester, in the eastern Midlands of England, that relaxation is in reverse after figures showed its seven-day infection rate was three times higher than the next highest city.
-Leicester accounted for 10% of all positive cases in England in the past week, the government said.
+The United Kingdom has been one of the world's worst-hit areas, with more than 54,000 suspected deaths, though infections have waned and many restrictions are to be lifted across England from Saturday to revive the economy.
+However, in Leicester, in the eastern Midlands, that relaxation is in reverse after figures showed its seven-day infection rate was three times higher than the next worst city.
+Leicester accounted for 10% of positive cases in England in the past week, the government said.

 "Going back into lockdown might be a good thing to get rid of the virus.
-But on the other hand, a lot businesses are going to suffer," Shane Durrant, who works at a bookmaker that had just begun reopening, told Reuters.
-The Leicester lockdown has drawn attention away from a speech by Johnson later on Tuesday in Dudley, 50 miles away, to detail plans for rebuilding the economy.
+But on the other hand, a lot of businesses are going to suffer," Shane Durrant, who works at a bookmaker that had just begun reopening, told Reuters.
+The Leicester lockdown drew attention away from a speech by Johnson in Dudley, 50 miles away, to detail plans for rebuilding the economy after the lockdown.

+"I thank the people of Leicester for their forbearance," he said in the speech.
+"I always said there were going to be local flare-ups and that we would deal with them locally, and that's what we are doing in Leicester and we'll do it elsewhere."

 - READ MORE ON: